fene20/great-recipes/README.md

 -   Small bug. saving cuisine style as cuisine name in the DB. changed all references from cuisine_name to cuisine_style.
 -   Small bug.
 Recipies.html showing no results found.
 Had {% if tasks|length > 0 %} instead of {% if recipes|length > 0 %}
+-   Small bug. my_recipes.html had same code as recipies.html but was not listing the recipes.
+Added recipes = list(mongo.db.recipes.find()) yo my_recipies in app.py.
+    Was not connecting to the DB.